 - Unit 5 Independent investigation (non-examined assessment 3000-4000 words)

-These units cover a wide range of topics, which are motivating and challenging, combining well with other A Levels in Humanities, Languages or Science.
+These units cover a wide range of motivating and challenging topics, combining well with other A Levels in Humanities, Languages or Science.

 Both AS and A Level provide opportunities for in depth fieldwork or research.
 The course should equip you with a range of skills, understanding and knowledge, useful in employment or higher education.

 Students should complete the AS course successfully before undertaking the full A Level.
 Most A Level students continue to higher education, whilst others find Geography extremely useful for employment.
 Upon completion, you’ll achieve:

 To enter this course, you’ll need a minimum of 5 GCSEs at Grade C or above, including English/Welsh First Language, Maths/Maths Numeracy and Grade C in Geography.